 Ontario Works-sponsored training programs are not necessarily tailored to newcomers, whose first language is other than English.

-Loans for newcomers to cover training expense
+Loans and bursaries for newcomers to cover training expense